There is so much “fake history” going around about the Medieval Era that I decided to write this article and create this;

 ” Twenty-five years ago, nothing was more fashionable in Brabant than the public baths.
 Today there are none… the new plague has taught us to avoid them. “

-At this time the hygiene focus shifted from washing your body to washing your clothes.
+At this time the hygiene focus among some people shifted from washing your body to washing your clothes.

-People thought that water, especially hot water, would open your pores, not nice during pandemics.
+People thought that water, especially hot water, would open your pores, which is not nice during pandemics.

 So they started bathing/washing less frequently and put more effort into changing their underclothing more regularly and washing those, a lot.

-This too though does not mean people stopped washing completely.
+This too though does not mean people stopped washing completely though!

 They started their day by rubbing themselves with a clean cloth and using cold water, which not only still makes you clean, it also makes you tough and manly, at least according to my grandad.

-This also explains why people mentioned they didn’t bathe very often, when they spoke of bathing they meant a full immersion dip in a bath of hot water, a luxury but also a bit dangerous as it opened your pores, so something one shouldn’t do in public with lots of other people, like they used to in medieval & Roman times.
+This also explains why people mentioned they didn’t bathe very often, when they spoke of bathing they meant a full immersion dip in a bath of hot water, a luxury and frowned upon, so something one shouldn’t do in public with lots of other people, like they used to in medieval & Roman times.

 Sadly people misunderstanding the decline of the bath house culture and reading about how people bathed less has led to people assuming everybody was filthy and never washed and somehow this idea then was projected onto the middle ages in stead of the Renaissance.